kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(b\) The requirements of this subpart apply to both orbital and suborbital expendable launch vehicles.

-\(c\) An applicant must demonstrate, through the material filed with the FAA, its ability to comply with the requirements of part 417 of this chapter.
-To facilitate production of the information required by this subpart, an applicant should become familiar with the requirements of part 417 of this chapter.
+\(c\) An applicant must demonstrate, through the material filed with the FAA, its ability to comply with the requirements of [[Volume 4/C Licensing/0417 Launch safety.md|part 417 of this chapter]].
+To facilitate production of the information required by this subpart, an applicant should become familiar with the requirements of [[Volume 4/C Licensing/0417 Launch safety.md|part 417 of this chapter]].

-\(d\) For a launch from an exclusive use launch site, where there is no licensed launch site operator, a launch operator must satisfy the requirements of this part and the public safety application requirements of part 420 of this chapter.
+\(d\) For a launch from an exclusive use launch site, where there is no licensed launch site operator, a launch operator must satisfy the requirements of this part and the public safety application requirements of [[Volume 4/C Licensing/0420 License to operate a launch site.md|part 420 of this chapter]].

 ### §415.102   Definitions.

-For the purposes of this subpart, the definitions of §§417.3 and 401.5 of this chapter apply.
+For the purposes of this subpart, the definitions of §[[Volume 4/C Licensing/0417 Launch safety.md#§417.3   Definitions and acronyms.|§417.3]] and 401.5 of this chapter apply.

 ### §415.103   General.

 \(a\) The FAA conducts a safety review to determine whether an applicant is capable of conducting launch processing and flight without jeopardizing public health and safety and safety of property.
-The FAA issues a safety approval to a license applicant if the applicant satisfies the requirements of this subpart and demonstrates that it will meet the safety responsibilities and requirements of part 417 of this chapter.
+The FAA issues a safety approval to a license applicant if the applicant satisfies the requirements of this subpart and demonstrates that it will meet the safety responsibilities and requirements of [[Volume 4/C Licensing/0417 Launch safety.md|part 417 of this chapter]].

 \(b\) The FAA advises an applicant, in writing, of any issue raised during a safety review that would impede issuance of a safety approval.
-The applicant may respond, in writing, or amend its license application as required by §413.17 of this chapter.
+The applicant may respond, in writing, or amend its license application as required by [[Volume 4/C Licensing/0413 License application procedures.md#§413.17   Continuing accuracy of application; supplemental information; amendment.|§413.17]] of this chapter.

 \(c\) An applicant must make available to the FAA upon request a copy of any information incorporated into a license application by reference.